Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Hammersmith and Fulham and are not the council.
 About us

-The Licensing Sub-Committee of Hammersmith and Fulham Council met on Wednesday 15 April 2026 to consider a new premises licence application for Arianna Trattoria Romana at 787 Fulham Road, London SW6 5HD.
-The committee granted the licence with modified conditions, notably restricting the use of the rear garden area.
+The Licensing Sub-Committee of Hammersmith and Fulham Council met on Wednesday 15 April 2026 to consider an application for a new premises licence for Arianna Trattoria Romana at 787 Fulham Road, London, SW6 5HD.
+The committee granted the licence with modified hours and conditions, specifically restricting the use of the rear garden area.

-The committee considered an application for a new premises licence for Arianna Trattoria Romana, located at 787 Fulham Road, London SW6 5HD.
-The application, submitted by V A Trade Services Ltd, sought permission for the supply of alcohol (on and off-sales), and the playing of recorded music indoors, with proposed opening hours from 07:00 to 23:00 daily.
+The Licensing Sub-Committee considered an application for a new premises licence for Arianna Trattoria Romana, located at 787 Fulham Road, London SW6 5HD.
+The applicant, V A Trade Services Ltd, sought permission to supply alcohol for both on and off-site consumption, and to play recorded music indoors.
+The proposed opening hours were from 07:00 to 23:00 daily.

-Councillor Dominic Stanton, Opposition Whip, sought confirmation from the residents that they would be content for the licence to proceed without the garden use, to which they agreed.
-Councillor Stanton also clarified that the committee's decision would be based solely on the four licensing objectives and not on planning considerations or property values.
+Councillor Dominic Stanton, Opposition Whip, clarified that the committee's decision would be based solely on the four licensing objectives and not on planning considerations or property values.

-Following deliberation, the committee decided to grant the licence but with modifications.
-The key decision was to significantly restrict the use of the rear garden area.
-The garden can now only be used by patrons during specific hours: Monday to Friday from 12:30 to 19:00, and on weekends and bank holidays from 11:00 to 15:00.
-Outside these times, the garden must be clear of all patrons.
-The interior of the restaurant will be open for alcohol sales from 11:00 to 23:00 daily.
-Recorded music will be background music only, played at a low level indoors, with no amplified music proposed for the external garden area.
+After deliberation, the committee decided to grant the licence with modifications.
+The key decision was to significantly restrict the hours and use of the rear garden area.
+The garden will now only be permitted for patron use between 12:30 and 19:00 on Mondays to Fridays, and between 11:00 and 15:00 on weekends and bank holidays.
+At all other times, the rear garden must be clear of patrons.
+The interior of the restaurant will be permitted to sell alcohol between 11:00 and 23:00 daily.
+Recorded music will be limited to background music played at a low level indoors only.
 A sign will be displayed at the entrance requesting patrons to leave quietly.

 Attendees